MartijnWisse/mirte_workshop/navigation.md

 sudo apt-get install ros-noetic-navigation
 ```

-You may need to inform each of your terminals about the newly installed package
+You may need to inform each of your terminals about the newly installed package:
 ```bash
 source ~/mirte_ws/devel/setup.bash
 ```